Standard In-line Booths

 - The use of latex cord wire and duplex or triple plugs in displays is not permitted.

-- Electrical service order forms will be available in the online service manual in April, 2014.
+- Electrical service order forms will be available in the online service manual on May 1, 2014.

 - Requests for Par/Gobo Lighting must be submitted to Kristy Sloan at firstname.lastname@example.org by August 15, 2014.